carlossilvestri/cenora-challenge-backend/README.md

 # Scrapping cruises web page using Puppeteer, Cheerio, Swagger, Nestjs and Docker compose.

 ## Introctions to run the project (Production):
-### You need docker and docker compose installed on your computer.
-### Node 18 is recommended in your computer.
+### Node 18 was used, for this project.
+So, it's recommended to use it in your computer.

 ## Introctions to run the project (Development):